medined/D4M_Schema/docs/pagination.md

 mind, I am implementing the following technique.
 I hope the community can point out flaws and provide improvements.

->Iterators can only scan forward, not backword!
+>Iterators can only scan forward, not backward!

 After a couple of conversions, it's obvious there are severals approaches to this issue.
 And in general, I can't see any technical reason to favor one